zqx1392/hello-world/README.md

 now
-- prepare document tonight
-- add clean work cloth into my log
-- should tell ann now, reserve phc52r m7s4q5
+- reserve phc52r m7s4q5
-- bnk for small hope
 - buy new ais phone for use, also shutdown dtac
-- buy omiyage (for anime-bu(aki?), for yamasaki-jinji-san - thai-soap, เรียนทอด ปลาหมึกบด
+- buy omiyage (for anime-bu(aki?), for yamasaki-jinji-san - ปลาหมึกบด
 - (sat-sun)cut the hair
 - (sat-sun)prepare bag (estimate space for my shuumi) <- work cloth later
 - time to seriously listen jap and capture pitch